yoanlcq/dm/README.md

-## Dungeon Master
+## Dungeon Master -- PLEASE READ FIRST

-Controls : Z,Q,S,D (AZERTY Keyboard) to move, SPACE to interact/attack.
+Controls : Z,Q,S,D (AZERTY Keyboard) to move, A/E to turn around, SPACE to interact/attack.
 Pick up keys, open the matching cages, then find the exit to the next floor.
 Beware of the enemies on the way!